Post-creole continuum: Other examples

 It has been suggested (Rickford 1977; Dillard 1972) that African American Vernacular English is a decreolized form of a slave creole.
-Once African-Americans acquired knowledge of their right to equality under law, their recognition and exercise of increased opportunities for interaction created a strong influence of Standard American English onto the speech of Black Americans so that a continuum exists today with Standard English as the acrolect and varieties closest to the original creole as the basilect.
+After emancipation, African-Americans' recognition and exercise of increased opportunities for interaction created a strong influence of Standard American English onto the speech of Black Americans so that a continuum exists today with Standard English as the acrolect and varieties closest to the original creole as the basilect.

 In Jamaica, a continuum exists between Jamaican English and Jamaican Patois.

+In Liberia, the acrolect is Liberian English, while the basilects are Kolokwa and Merico – the latter having become partially decreolized.

 In Haiti, the acrolect is Haitian French and the basilect has been standardized as Haitian Creole.

-Meanwhile, in southern Africa, Afrikaans is a codified mesolect, or a partial creole, with the acrolect (standard Dutch) stripped of official status decades ago, having only been used for religious purposes.
+Meanwhile, in southern Africa, Afrikaans is a codified mesolect, or a partial creole, with the acrolect (standard Dutch) stripped of official status decades ago, having been used for only religious purposes.